 Individually Designed Major in Engineering

-Note: Students proposing to pursue an IDMEN must have at least four quarters of undergraduate work remaining at Stanford after the quarter in which their proposals are submitted.
+Note: Students proposing to pursue an IDMEN must have at least four quarters and 48 units of undergraduate work remaining at Stanford after the quarter in which their proposals are submitted.
 The IDMEN may not be a student's secondary major.

 About the IDMEN Degree